GovTechSG/CFT-Docs/getting-started/faqs.md

 **What is Cloud File Transfer (CFT)?**

-A centralized, fully managed file transfer service for the whole of government (WOG).
+A centralised, fully managed file transfer service for the whole-of-government (WOG).

-CFT is a part of the SG Tech Stack (SGTS) and is hosted on the Government Commercial Cloud (GCC).
+This service is a part of the Singapore Government Tech Stack (SGTS) and is hosted on the Government Commercial Cloud (GCC).

 Core capabilities: